SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Workflows.md

 It is important to note that the only user defined variables that exist are the constants, which can be added to the top of the workflow, above the Nodes array.
 It is not possible for a user to create new variables with their own unique names.
-If the user decides that they want a dynamically assigned variable called `{last_user_who_spoke}`, which is not a defined variable within the Wilmer system- that will not work.
+If the user decides that they want a dynamically assigned variable called `{last_user_who_spoke}`, which is not a defined variable within the Wilmer system, that will not work.
 At best, they could assign it as a constant.

 #### Variable Templating Engine